Nephrotic Syndrome and Its Homeopathic Treatment

 Nephrotic Syndrome is a clinically diagnosed kidney disorder, which occurs when the functions of the kidney are disturbed due to increased excretion of protein in the urine that increases the permeability across the glomerular filtration barrier.

 Excessive Proteinuria (proteinuria at least 3.5 grams per day per 1.73m2 body surface area) from the blood into the urine ultimately leads to the accumulation of fluid in the body resulting in edema (swelling in the face, legs, feet, & ankles) and hypoalbuminemia (low levels of the protein albumin) (serum albumin <3.0g/dL) and often high levels of fats (cholesterol and triglycerides) in the blood.
 This increases the tendency of blood clotting and greater susceptibility to catching an infection.
 The decreased level of albumin in the blood causes the fluid to leave the bloodstream and enter the tissues.
-Fluid leaving the bloodstream makes your kidneys compensate it by retaining more sodium.
+Fluid leaving the bloodstream makes your kidneys compensate for it by retaining more sodium.

 Nephrotic Syndrome (“Nephros” meaning kidney and “Syndrome “denoting a group of symptoms) isn’t a disease itself, but a disorder that can be a result of the diseases which damages the blood vessels (filters waste and extra water from the blood) in the kidneys.

 Nephrotic syndrome can develop gradually or suddenly.
 Nephrotic syndrome can occur at any age.
 It is most common in children between the ages of 18 months and 4 years, and, predominantly, the boys are affected more than the girls.
 In older people, both sexes are equally affected.